rules, regulations and things to know

 roundabout have priority.

-kept secrets in Europe, Belgium has a wide raft of attractions
+of the best kept secrets in Europe, Belgium has a wide raft

-castles, idyllic farmlands and cool coastal resorts.
-Famous
+gothic cathedrals, castles, idyllic farmlands and cool coastal

-for its chocolates, Belgium also offers gourmet food and
+resorts.
+Famous for its chocolates, Belgium also offers

 Both Dutch and French